-100 Points ID Check and Other Documents You’ll Need for Your Rental Application
+100 Points of ID and Other Documents Needed for Renting in Australia

 Rental applications are different for each real estate agency.
 Each has its own points system and requires different documents to verify identification.

 Please use this post as a guide for documents to have ready in case you need them.
 Since you are moving from overseas, there's a very high probability you'll need more documentation for your application.
 Even if you have 100 points.